tumi8/openssl-pqc/README.md

 The **Open Quantum Safe (OQS) project** has the goal of developing and prototyping quantum-resistant cryptography.

-**liboqs** is an open source C library for quantum-safe cryptographic algorithms.
+**liboqs** is an open source C library for quantum-resistant cryptographic algorithms.
 See more about liboqs at [https://github.com/open-quantum-safe/liboqs/](https://github.com/open-quantum-safe/liboqs/), including a list of supported algorithms.
 OpenSSL can use either the [master](https://github.com/open-quantum-safe/liboqs/tree/master) or the [nist](https://github.com/open-quantum-safe/liboqs/tree/nist-branch) branch of liboqs; the former is recommended for normal uses of OpenSSL as included mechanisms follow a stricter set of requirements, the latter contains more algorithms and is better suited for experimentation.

 **OQS-OpenSSL\_1\_0\_2-stable** is an integration of liboqs into (a fork of) OpenSSL 1.0.2.
 The goal of this integration is to provide easy prototyping of quantum-resistant cryptography in the TLS 1.2 protocol.
 The integration should not be considered "production quality".